Hiukka Stadium

-Hiukka Stadium (Hiukan pesäpallostadion), known as Marjex Stadium (Marjex Stadion) for sponsorship reasons, is a pesäpallo stadium located in Sotkamo, Finland.
+Hiukka Stadium (Hiukan pesäpallostadion), known as Terrafame Stadium for sponsorship reasons, is a pesäpallo stadium located in Sotkamo, Finland.
 Since its opening in 1946, it has been the home field of the Sotkamon Jymy, a Superpesis team.

 The Hiukka Stadium is located in the centre of Sotkamo, right on the shore of Sapsojärvi.
 The former athletics field has been used almost exclusively as a pesäpallo haven since the mid-1990s.
 The field is known for its purple artificial grass and Hiukka's beach, where the ball can be thrown by mistake.